Always Home

 Exceeded my expectations, one of the best but so underrated !!!

 It is one of the best C-dramas I have ever watched and should get the same level of recognition as WIFTY and HL.
 It is insane why people are sleeping on this.
 This show is far from all the usual clichés and is a show full of life lessons.
-I loved there school times and it shows how people could evolve but still not turn back on their roots and value the little things in life.
+I loved the school times and it shows how people could evolve but still not turn back on their roots and value the little things in life.
 I absolutely loved the lead couple, they were like two peas in a pod. (kind of wish there were more scenes of them together)

 If, I had one complaint that would be how Qi Qi's storyline was dealt with.
 I understand that she was extremely insecure from the beginning and it is realistic that she and Song Kong broke up, but being a main character on the show, we don't really see how she achieved her closure like Song Kong did.
 She disappears after the break up and reappears at the end.
-I personally did not like her character, but would have really loved to see how she would grow out of her insecurity and be better at handling relationships
+I personally did not like her character, but would have really loved to see how she would have grown out of her insecurity and be better at handling relationships

 Read More